 ITEM 1.
-LEGAL PROCEEDINGS.
+LEGAL PROCEEDINGS

 Brown Services, Inc. and KOS Industries, Inc. v.
 Michael D. Brown, BSI International, Inc., Robert Brown, Robert Furlough, Power House International, Inc., Zapata Off-Shore Company and Zapata Corporation; No. 92-05691 in the 334th Judicial District Court of Harris County, Texas, filed February 7, 1992.
 Plaintiffs sued Zapata Off-Shore Company and Zapata Corporation (the "Zapata Defendants") for tortious interference with contract and conspiracy to tortiously interfere with contract seeking \$14.0 million in actual damages and unspecified punitive damages, plus costs of court, interest and attorneys' fees.
-A former subsidiary of Arethusa (Off-Shore) Limited, which is now a subsidiary of the Company, defended and indemnified the Zapata Defendants pursuant to a contractual defense and indemnification agreement.
-In November 1997, the jury awarded a take-nothing judgment in favor of the Zapata Defendants.
-The plaintiffs appealed the judgment and the appellate court ordered the parties to mediation.
-The case went to mediation in July 1998 with no resolution.
+A former subsidiary of Arethusa, which is now a subsidiary of the Company, defended and indemnified the Zapata Defendants pursuant to a contractual defense and indemnification agreement.
+In November 1997, the jury awarded a take nothing judgment in favor of the Zapata Defendants.
+The plaintiffs appealed the judgment in March 1998.

 The Company and its subsidiaries are named defendants in certain other lawsuits and are involved from time to time as parties to governmental proceedings, all arising in the ordinary course of business.
+For a description of one such lawsuit, see Note 6 to the Company's Consolidated Financial Statements in Part I of this Report.
 Although the outcome of lawsuits or other proceedings involving the Company and its subsidiaries cannot be predicted with certainty and the amount of any liability that could arise with respect to such lawsuits or other proceedings cannot be predicted accurately, management does not expect these matters to have a material adverse effect on the financial position, results of operations, or cash flows of the Company.

 ITEM 2.
-CHANGES IN SECURITIES AND USE OF PROCEEDS.
+CHANGES IN SECURITIES